klimgeran/handbook/en/cpp-coding-guidelines.md

 Naming is somewhat based on [Java Naming Convention](http://www.oracle.com/technetwork/java/codeconventions-135099.html), the difference is in consts, mainly due to C Preprocessor.

-1. Filenames: should match name of a class or namespace\
+1. Filenames: should match name of a class or namespace

-   `NodeEndpoint.h` - if there are more classes in file, filename should match the most important,
+   `NodeEndpoint.h` - if there are more classes in file, filename should match the most important

-2. Name of: structs, classes, enums (all non-basic types)\
+2. Name of: structs, classes, enums (all non-basic types)

    `MyEnum`, `NodeEndpoint` - should be nouns

-3. Static and free function names\
+3. Static and free function names

    'DoSomething' - should contain verb

-4. Member function names\
+4. Member function names

-   `bootKey` - for accessors and modifiers (no get or set prefix)\
+   `bootKey` - for accessors and modifiers (no get or set prefix)

    `doSomething` - for other functions should contain verb

-5. Global, local and class member\
+5. Global, local and class member

    **constants**, enum fields `State_Data_Continue` - words capitalized, delimited with an underline '_'

-6. Macros, #defines\
+6. Macros, #defines

    `INVALID_SIZE_T`, `MAX_ULONGLONG` - word in upper-case, delimited with underline '_'

-7. Variables, fields - same as methods\
+7. Variables, fields - same as methods

    `bytesSend`, `headlessCamelCase`

 8. Prefix class members/fields with an "m_" (I actually haven't been following that rule for a long time, but it makes reviewing the code much faster - especially when looking at commits, not within an IDE)